life-tester/pha-landz-dispatcher/README.md

 - I will **never ask you for your Bearer token** or DM you first.
 - **Nothing here is investment advice** — it’s just an automation tool for convenience.
 - I am **not part of the PHA development team**, I am just a player.
-- This code should be run **locally** — never share your Bearer token with anyone.
+- This code should be run **locally or in the Colab** — never share your Bearer token with anyone.
 - I am not responsible for any potential data or asset loss. **Stay safe!**
 - I only use Linux, so I have **not tested this on Windows or Mac** — please test and let me know if instructions need adjustments.